Clay-Ferguson/quantizr/docs/user-guide/index.md

 <img src='attachments/66ce0a8a0843c4114d7be58b_p.png' style='width:100%'/>

 To create a `Coding Agent` like the one above, simply create a node and enter into it's content text something like `SQL Coding Agent`.
-Then select that node and choose `Menu -> AI -> Coding Agent` which will display the `Configure AI Agent` dialog (shown above).
+Then select that node and choose `Menu -> AI -> Configure Agent` which will display the dialog (shown above).
 Then in this dialog you'll describe an SQL Agent who knows exactly where your SQL-related code is in the project.
 Once you've done this, your node will be used for all questions asked in sub-branches under it.

 You can then start asking questions or requesting refactoring to be done, and the agent will be active for those questions, as long as you have `Menu -> AI -> Agent Mode` checkbox selected.
 This checkbox makes the app assume all your questions are going to an agent and are related to code refactoring.